Spirit possession: Buddhism

 It is believed that a māra will depart to a different realm once it is appeased.

 East Asia

 Certain sects of Taoism, Korean shamanism, Shinto, some Japanese new religious movements, and other East Asian religions feature the idea of spirit possession.
 Some sects feature shamans who supposedly become possessed; mediums who allegedly channel beings' supernatural power; or enchanters are said to imbue or foster spirits within objects, like samurai swords.
-The Hong Kong film Super Normal II (大迷信, 1993) shows the true famous story of a young lady in Taiwan who possesses the dead body of a married woman to live her pre-determined remaining life.
+The Hong Kong film Super Normal II (大迷信, 1993) shows the famous true story of a young lady in Taiwan who possesses the dead body of a married woman to live her pre-determined remaining life.
 She is still serving in the Zhen Tian Temple in Yunlin County.

 China

 Background

 China is a country where 73.56% of the population is defined as Chinese folk religion/unaffiliated (nonreligion).
 Therefore, the Chinese population's knowledge of spirit possession is not majorly obtained from religion.
 Instead, the concept is spread through fairy tales/folk tales and literary works of its traditional culture.
 In essence, the concept of soul possession has penetrated into all aspects of Chinese life, from people's superstitions, folk taboos, and funeral rituals, to various ghost-themed literary works, and has continued to spread to people's lives today.